WHAT’s IN THIS ARTICLE:

 It is essential to ensure you have a good content strategy in place, according to your digital signage needs, audience, bandwidth capacity, and device capabilities.
 When designing your content strategy, here are some items to consider that will help to optimize bandwidth usage:

 - Setup the frequency of content playback, configure dayparting, or simply schedule different content at different times or days to reduce or stagger the bandwidth usage at any given time.
-See the Configure Content Playback Properties: Dayparting, Frequency, Scheduling, in a Playlist Channel article for more information.
+See the Configure Content Playout Properties: Dayparting, Scheduling, and Playback Properties article for more information.

 - Use the following recommended content formats and resolutions: